Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Dimensional Regularization

 \subsection{Computation of V in arbitrary dimensions}

-The generalized formula for $V(x)$ now reads:\cite{Hans:1982vy}
+The generalized formula for $V(x)$ now reads:\citep{Hans:1982vy}

-Note that we have introduced an auxiliary scale factor of $\mu^{n-1}$, where $\mu$ has units of length, to ensure $V(x)$ has the correct dimension. \footnote{Since the factor $\lambda/(4\pi\epsilon_{0})$ has units of potential, the integral must be dimensionless.
-Also note we have changed the integration limits from $[-\infty,+\infty]$ to $[0,+\infty]$, and the compensating factor of 2 cancels the factor of 2 in $d\Omega_{n}/2$. } Replacing $n=1-2\epsilon$ to facilitate expanding about $n=1$ we obtain
+Note that we are forced to introduce an auxiliary scale factor of $\mu^{n-1}$, where $\mu$ has units of length, to ensure $V(x)$ has the correct dimension.\footnote{Since the factor $\lambda/(4\pi\epsilon_{0})$ has units of potential, the integral must be dimensionless. } Replacing $n=1-2\epsilon$ to facilitate expanding about $n=1$ we obtain

 We make the following observations about the dimensionally regularized result. \begin{itemize} \item $V(x)$ depends on an artificial regulator $\epsilon$ which is dimensionless. \item $V(x)$ depends on an auxiliary scale $\mu$ which has dimensions of length. \item If we remove either the regulator $\epsilon$ or the auxiliary scale $\mu$ then $V(x)$ will become ill-defined. \item The dimensional regularization preserves the translation invariance of the original problem. \end{itemize} It is interesting to contrast this result with the cutoff regularization method where $L$ serves as both the regulator and the auxiliary scale.